 From the Mount Field National park visitor centre, the trail to Russell Falls takes 10-15 minutes one way.
 The trail is mostly flat and suitable for everyone, including those with prams and wheelchairs.
-Ferns line the tracks edge with giant eucalyptus and myrtles tower overhead.
+Ferns line the tracks edge with giant eucalyptus and myrtles towering overhead.
 The trail leads to a viewing platform at the base of the falls.
 You can return the way you came or you can follow the creek back after crossing the bridge below the falls.
 The trail to Russell Falls is busy and has lots of signage so it is impossible to get lost.

-From the viewing platform at the base of the falls you can admire the spectacular Russell Falls, which is the centrepiece of Mount Field National Park.
+From the viewing platform at the base of the falls, you can admire the spectacular Russell Falls, which is the centrepiece of Mount Field National Park.
 The waterfall has two main drops and is as wide as the eyes can see.
 The length (sideways) of the waterfall is what makes it so unique.